K-Sato1995/gatsbyBlog/content/pages/about/about.md

 ### Baseball⚾️

-I played baseball for 10 years when I was younger.
+Played baseball for 10 years.
 Don't play it anymore but still love to watch games.

 ### Dogs🐶